kroumieh1993/realtek/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 You will love its clean design, simple use, and colorful themes.
-WordPress real estate plugin Estatik is a worthy choice for single agents and portals
+WordPress real estate plugin Realtek is a worthy choice for single agents and portals

 == Description ==

 User-friendly intuitive interface.
 Clean design.
 Flexible functionality.
 The full-featured WordPress real estate plugin with smooth integration with Elementor Page Builder.
-Visit [www.estatik.net](http://estatik.net/) for more information.
+Visit [www.realtek.net](http://realtek.net/) for more information.

-Visit [demo](http://major.estatik.net/) of Estatik plugin built with Elementor Hello Theme.
+Visit [demo](http://major.realtek.net/) of Realtek plugin built with Elementor Hello Theme.